angelol/image-generator-mcp-server/README.md

 ## 📋 Requirements

 - Node.js 18 or higher
-- An OpenAI API key with DALL-E access
+- An OpenAI API key with Image API access

 ## 🚀 Quick Start